rustyeddy/rustyeddy.com/content/software/sdlc.md

+---
-#+title: Software Development Life Cycle
+title: Software Development Life Cycle
-#+date: 2020-04-05
+date: 2020-04-05
-#+weight: 20
+weight: 200
+description: >
+  High Level overview of the Software Development Lifecycle.
+---

-1. The entire team stays in sync and consistently follow the projects establish /Software Development Life Cycle/ process.
+The entire team stays in sync and consistently follow the projects establish /Software Development Life Cycle/ process.

-2. Avoiding key elements of this process will accumulate technical debt that caries an interest rate that you do NOT want snowball.
+Avoiding key elements of this process will accumulate technical debt that caries an interest rate that you do NOT want snowball.

-* Symptoms
+## Symptoms

 - Changes made to software are often lost
 - Large forklift changes frequently cause compilation problems and